yingl910/MachineLearning_Matlab/README.md

 All codes in this folders are codes for implementing machine learning algorithms in Matlab.

-Almost all codes are in vectorization form.
+Almost all codes are implemented in vectorization.

 Algorithms cover: